chef/bento/README.md

 ***NOTE:**

-- Virutalbox 7.x requires extra config to allow nat network to connect to the host.
-To use uncomment lines #154 and #155 in bento/packer_templates/pkr-variables.pkr.hcl
+- Virutalbox 6.x requires disabling nat config that allows vbox 7.x guests to connect to the host.
+To use comment out lines #161 and #162 in bento/packer_templates/pkr-variables.pkr.hcl or add variable `vboxmanage = []` to os_pkrvars files.
 - When running packer build command the output directory is relative to the working directory the command is currently running in.
 Suggest running packer build commands from bento root directory for build working files to be placed in bento/builds/(build_name) directory by default.
 If the output_directory variable isn't overwritten a directory called builds/(build_name) will be created in the current working directory that you are running the command from

 ## Using Public Boxes